mdondukov/dotfiles/README.md

 - The `.zshrc` includes zinit for plugin management
 - Powerlevel10k configuration is stored in `~/.p10k.zsh` (not tracked in this repo)
 - All packages are managed via `Brewfile` for easy reproducibility
-- Neovim config is a git submodule from [mdondukov/kickstart.nvim](https://github.com/mdondukov/kickstart.nvim)
+- Neovim configuration is kept separate for flexibility - see "Optional: Neovim Configuration" section